dyhes/zulip/docs/production/deployment.md

 - `--postgresql-missing-dictionaries`: Set
   `postgresql.missing_dictionaries` ([docs][doc-settings]) in the
-  Zulip settings, which omits some configuration needed for full-text indexing.
+  Aloha settings, which omits some configuration needed for full-text indexing.
 This should be used with [cloud managed databases like RDS](#using-zulip-with-amazon-rds-as-the-database).
 This option conflicts with `--no-overwrite-settings`.

 - `--no-init-db`: This option instructs the installer to not do any database initialization.
-This should be used when you already have a Zulip database.
+This should be used when you already have a Aloha database.

 - `--no-overwrite-settings`: This option preserves existing `/etc/zulip` configuration files.

 ## Installing on an existing server

-Zulip's installation process assumes it is the only application running on the server; though installing alongside other applications is not recommended, we do have [some notes on the process](install-existing-server.md).
+Aloha's installation process assumes it is the only application running on the server; though installing alongside other applications is not recommended, we do have [some notes on the process](install-existing-server.md).

-## Running Zulip's service dependencies on different machines
+## Running Aloha's service dependencies on different machines

-Zulip has full support for each top-level service living on its own machine.
+Aloha has full support for each top-level service living on its own machine.

 You can configure remote servers for PostgreSQL, RabbitMQ, Redis,